-Level of Detail Meshing
+Level of Detail Meshing (Experimental)

 Overview

-Lightship Meshing reconstructs the visible geometry of the scene, allowing AR characters and objects to interact physically with their environment.
+Niantic Spatial Meshing reconstructs the visible geometry of the scene, allowing AR characters and objects to interact physically with their environment.
 By default, the spatial resolution used for this reconstruction is constant.
 Level of Detail Meshing is a new experimental feature that changes the local resolution of the reconstruction based on how far the player is from specific points in space.
 While they are far away, world details are rendered coarsely, but as they approach, the resolution becomes finer, showing a more precise version of the geometry.

-Enabling Level of Detail Meshing
+Enabling Levels of Detail

 How is Level of Detail Defined?